Latest News

 Parents to blame for misdiagnosis of special educational needs?

-So says the findings of a GL Assessment report out today, 24 February 2017, ‘Hooked on labels not on needs’.
+The findings of a GL Assessment report out on 24 February 2017, ‘Hooked on labels not on needs’.
 The survey polled 810 teachers from 19 January to 1 February 2017.
 In summary, the findings are: 57% of teachers in the survey think...

 Personal budgets for education and social care